-For Microsoft, promoting the transition to Teams has not been easy due to errors that the app faces during its usage hours.
-Users report, when they try to sign in to or activate Microsoft 365 apps, they see the following message –
+For Microsoft, promoting the transition to Ofice 365 has not been easy due to errors that the app faces during its usage hours.
+Users report when they try to sign in to or activate Microsoft 365 apps, they see the following message –

 Your organization has disabled this device.
 To fix this, contact your system administrator and provide the error code 135011.

-Let’s try and fix this Microsoft Teams Error code 135011.
+Let’s try and fix this Microsoft Office Error code 135011.

-Microsoft Teams is all for giving options to its users to encourage user adoption and make the app, a new hub for collaboration and communication.
-However, most adoption plans are either postponed or at worse, ruined by error messages encountered during login sessions.
+Microsoft 365 is all for giving options to its users to encourage user adoption and make the apps, a new hub for collaboration and communication.
+However, most adoption plans are either postponed or worse, ruined by error messages encountered during login sessions.

-Microsoft Teams error code 135011 occurs when the device a user is attempting to log in with is either disabled or deleted by the Office 365 Administrator in Azure Active Directory (AD).
-See what you should be doing when you see this message.
+Office error code 135011 occurs when the device a user is attempting to log in with is either disabled or deleted by the Microsoft 365 Administrator in Azure Active Directory (AD).
+See what you should be doing when you see this message:

 - Go to the Azure portal.